Maruti Suzuki's Feb sales up 11.8%

-New Delhi, March 1 (IANS) Automobile major Maruti Suzuki on Monday reported a growth of 11.8 per cent in its overall sales during February 2021 on a year-on-year basis.
+New Delhi: Automobile major Maruti Suzuki on Monday reported a growth of 11.8 per cent in its overall sales during February 2021 on a year-on-year basis.

 The company sold 1,64,469 units of vehicles last month, against 1,47,110 units sold in February 2020.